microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 For more details about the transformer kernel, please see our [usage tutoria](/tutorials/transformer_kernel/) and [technical deep dive](https://www.deepspeed.ai/news/2020/05/27/fastest-bert-training.html) on the fastest BERT training.

 ### Tuning Micro-Batch Size
 In order to perform fine-tuning, we set the total batch size to 24 as shown in Table 1.
 However, we can tune the micro-batch size per GPU to get high-performance training.
 In this regard, we have tried different micro-batch sizes on NVIDIA V100 using either 16GB or 32GB of memory.
 As Tables 2 and 3 show, we can improve performance by increasing the micro-batch.
 Compared with PyTorch, we can achieve up to 1.5x speedup for the 16-GB V100 while supporting 2x larger batch size per GPU.
 On the other hand, we can support as large as 32 batch size (2.6x higher than PyTorch) using 32GB of memory, while providing 1.3x speedup in the end-to-end fine-tune training.
-Note, that we use the best samples-per-second to compute speedup for the cases that PyTorch runs OOM.
+Note, that we use the best samples-per-second to compute speedup for the cases that PyTorch runs out-of-memory (OOM).

 | Micro batch size | PyTorch | DeepSpeed | Speedup (x) |
 | ---------------- | ------- | --------- | ----------- |